BigBang1112/gbx-net/README.md

 [![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/BigBang1112/gbx-net?style=for-the-badge)](#) [![GitHub](https://img.shields.io/github/license/BigBang1112/gbx-net?style=for-the-badge)](#)

-GBX.NET is a .NET GBX file parser library written in C#.
-GBX (or GameBox) is a file type available in many of the Nadeo games.
+GBX.NET is a GameBox (.Gbx) file parser library written in C# for .NET software framework.
+This file type can be in many of the Nadeo games - TrackMania, ShootMania, Virtual Skipper...

-This GBX parser can recognize the entire GBX file.
-Modification of some GBX types is supported.
+- Can recognize **entire GBX files**, however **can't read all possible files**.
+GBX file is basically a serialized class from the GameBox engine, and all of these classes must be known to read.
+This is where you can help contributing to the project, by exploring new chunks.
+How to do it will be documented soon.
+- Can write GBX files which can be read by the parser, however this does not apply to all readable GBXs.
-All versions of GBX are supported: ranging from TM1.0 to TM®.
+- All versions of GBX are supported: ranging from TM1.0 to TM®.

-Reading PAK file isn't currently supported.
+- Reading PAK file isn't currently supported.

 ## Compatibility

-GBX.NET is compatible with .NET Standard 2.0 since version 0.2.0.
+GBX.NET is compatible with **.NET Standard 2.0** since version 0.2.0.
 Earlier versions are built on .NET Standard 2.1.

 The library is also set to x86 assembly due to LZO compression problems in x64.
 It is unsure whenever this will be resolved.